nushell/nushell.github.io/book/modules/creating_modules.md

 # => 6
 ```

-Of course, you can easily distribute this file so that others can make use of the module as well.
+Of course, you can easily distribute a file like this so that others can make use of the module as well.

 ## Exports

-We covered the types of definitions that are available in modules briefly in [Using Modules](./using_modules.md) from the end-user's perspective.
-Module authors, on the other hand, need to know _how_ to create the export definitions for:
+We covered the types of definitions that are available in modules briefly in the main Modules Overview above.
+While this might be enough explanation for an end-user, module authors will need to know _how_ to create the export definitions for:

 - Commands ([`export def`](/commands/docs/export_def.md))
 - Aliases ([`export alias`](/commands/docs/export_alias.md))